Jack Jones (Welsh musician): Music

 In October 2018 he played instore gigs and signing sessions on a short tour of Japan.

 In 2019 Jones toured the UK with Peter Doherty and the Puta Madres, followed by a European tour and several festival appearances with them.

 He played guitar and sang with Doherty on BBC Radio 4's "Loose Ends", broadcast on 13 April and on John Kennedy's Xposure show on Radio X, broadcast 30 April 2019.

 Jones supported Peter Doherty at PowerHaus (formally and now renamed Dingwalls) in Camden, London on 24 and 25 July 2021.

 In November 2021 he completed his first solo tour, playing in Cardiff, London, Manchester and Glasgow with a set of music, spoken word poetry and anecdotes.

 In 2022 Jones played solo shows in Swansea, Manchester, London and Basingstoke, plus the Love Trails festival in Gower, Wales.
 In December 2022 he returned to play The Bunkhouse in Swansea and ended the year with a New Year's Eve show at the Albion Rooms, Margate.

 In April 2023 he supported Peter Doherty on a solo tour in Germany.

 In 2024 following the announcement of his solo album, Jones debuted his new guitar-free songs firstly at a Strap Originals birthday celebration at the 100 Club in London, then a set at Strummerville stage at Glastonbury festival, filming the videos for his singles "Who Let the Bass Pump Through the Floor" and "Peaches Out Of Reach" whilst at the festival.
 He supported Peter Doherty in Manchester and Wolverhampton in August.

 Following the release of his debut album, Jones embarked on a week of record shop instore gigs and signings across the UK.

-The self-titled album entered at no.3 in the Independent Breakers Chart, 9 in the Record Store chart, 13 in the Independent Albums chart and top 30 positions for other album charts in the UK.
+The self-titled album, released by Strap Originals, entered at no.3 in the Independent Breakers Chart, 9 in the Record Store chart, 13 in the Independent Albums chart and top 30 positions for other album charts in the UK.

 In November 2024 he toured the UK in support of his album, including shows in London, Manchester, Liverpool, Cardiff and Glasgow.

 In late 2024 Jones also played shows in Berlin at Janinebeangallery, and Paris at la Mecanique Ondulatoire and an instore at Balades Sonores.

 In February 2025 he supported The Libertines on their European tour.

 Jones joined Peter Doherty's new touring band, playing guitar and occasional bass across Europe in April and May 2025.
 He was also support on the last four German shows.
+This role continued through summer festivals of 2025 and another European tour in February 2026.